RichieGarafola-IberiaAdvisory/Consolidator/README.md

 # Data Consolidation Script

 This Python script is designed to consolidate data from multiple Excel files located in the "Input" folder and export the consolidated data to an Excel file in the "Output" folder.
-Additionally, it provides a user interface using Tkinter to allow the user to choose whether to send an automated email with the consolidated data as an attachment.

 ---